Sodam Yat: Modern incarnation

-As a young boy, Sodam Yat wants nothing more than to explore the stars, but the xenophobic Daxam society forbids it.
-When a spacecraft crashes on Daxam, Sodam rescues the pilot.
-The pilot, named Tessog, and Sodam become friends despite not speaking the same language.
-His parents discover Tessog and kill him, and then brainwash Sodam into thinking his friend was a violent menace.
-Years later, while on a school field trip to a museum, Sodam freezes at the sight of an anti-alien diorama featuring Tessog's stuffed and preserved body attacking a Daxamite.
-This discovery causes Sodam's true memories to resurface.
-Enraged and disgusted by what had happened, Sodam rebuilds Tessog's ship, planning to leave Daxam forever.
-On the night of his departure, a power ring comes to him, telling he has the ability to overcome great fear, and Sodam becomes a member of the Green Lantern Corps.
+As a young boy, Sodam Yat wanted nothing more than to explore the stars, but the xenophobic Daxam society forbade it.
+When a spacecraft crashes on Daxam, Sodam rescues the pilot Tessog and befriends him.
+However, his parents kill Tessog and make him believe that he was a violent menace.
+Years later, while visiting a museum, Sodam sees Tessog's preserved body on display and regains his memories.
+Enraged by this, he rebuilds Tessog's ship to leave Daxam, attracting a green power ring in the process.

 Sodam Yat makes his first appearance in regular DC continuity in Green Lantern Corps #12 and part three of the Sinestro Corps War (Green Lantern Corps #14) when Kilowog gathers a group of Lanterns to strike back against Sinestro's forces attack in Space Sector 2263.
-Salaak singles out Arisia to keep an eye on the newly graduated Lantern Yat, though she wonders why Yat is so important.
+Salaak singles out Arisia Rrab to keep an eye on the newly graduated Lantern Yat, though she wonders why Yat is so important.
 Salaak has been charged by the Guardians of the Universe to keep Qull's prophecy from coming to pass but keeps this to himself, only saying that one day she may know why he is so special.
 In Green Lantern Corps #16 he destroys the core of Ranx the Sentient City, ending the battle of Mogo.

-In Green Lantern Corps #17 Yat is chosen as the new host for the Ion entity by the Guardians of the Universe and fights Superboy-Prime.
+In Green Lantern Corps #17, Yat is chosen as the new host for Ion by the Guardians of the Universe and fights Superboy-Prime.
 The two battle each other fiercely through different areas of New York.
-Under the yellow light of the sun, Ion begins to unleash Superman-like powers, such as heat vision, to hurt his opponent.
 While the two trade blows, Ion is thrown into a nuclear power plant.
-The lead lining the walls causes Ion to weaken.
-Prime takes the opportunity to spear him with several uranium rods, severely injuring him.
+The lead lining the walls weakens Ion.
+Prime takes the opportunity to spear him with several uranium rods, injuring him.
 Ion tries to escape, only to have Prime knock him into a cemetery.
 They continue to do battle, each drawing blood from their opponent.
-Although Ion battles courageously, the lead poisoning and loss of blood begins to affect him and he is beaten unconscious.
+Although Ion battles courageously, the lead poisoning and loss of blood weakens him and he is beaten unconscious.
 He is later seen receiving medical attention from Soranik Natu.